jdansev/Messenger-with-React-and-Electron/README.md

-That's when I discovered React, with it's component-based architecture was the perfect solution.
+That's when I discovered React.
+It's component-based approach was the perfect solution.
 And because React is a library and not a framework, I could incorporate it in bits and pieces without doing a full project overhaul.